 Is there a roommate matching service?

-We anticipate that there will be a roommate matching service for fall 2014, but it is not yet available online.
-Res Life contracted with a new provider for roommate matching for fall 2014, and as soon as it is brought online, students will be notified.
+We anticipate that there will be a roommate matching service for student entering LSU fall 2015, but it is not yet available online.
+Res Life contracted with a new provider for roommate matching for fall 2015, and as soon as it is brought online, students will be notified.